Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Comments on a possible extension to dimension 3

 \section{Comments on a possible extension to dimension 3}

 Some results obtained in the present paper could certainly and straightforwardly be extended to the three-dimensional case, like the study of the Poincar\'e-Steklov operator for example, or the design of the feedback operator.
-Higher-order Sobolev spaces may be considered for guaranteeing the $C^1$~regularity.
+Higher-order Sobolev spaces may be considered for guaranteeing the $C^1$~regularity and stability of Sobolev spaces by product.
 However, some geometric aspects would deserve a careful investigation.
-Let us make comments on the difficulties that appear in dimension~3: \begin{itemize} \item In dimension~2, $\Gamma(t)$ is a curve, and its mean curvature is simply called the {\it curvature}.
-From the fundamental theorem of curves, this curvature determines entirely $\Gamma(t)$, up to rigid deformations.
-In the case of dimension~3, $\Gamma(t)$ is then a surface, and this is the Gaussian curvature which characterizes the metric of the surface.
+Let us make comments on the difficulties that appear in dimension~3: \begin{itemize} \item About the stationary state obtained in Lemma~\ref{lemma-Temam}: In dimension~2, the interface $\Gamma(t)$ is a curve, and its mean curvature is simply called the {\it curvature}.
+From the fundamental theorem of curves, this curvature determines entirely $\Gamma(t)$, up to proper rigid deformations.
+In the case of dimension~3, the interface $\Gamma(t)$ is then a surface, and this is the Gaussian curvature which characterizes the metric of the surface.
 We say that this is an {\it intrinsic} property of the surface $\Gamma(t)$ (cf. the Gauss's {\it Theorem Egregium}).
-More precisely, two surfaces with the same Gauss curvature differ only up to rigid displacements, we say that they are {\it congruent}.
+More precisely, two surfaces with the same Gauss curvature differ only up to proper rigid deformations, we say that they are {\it congruent}.
 The mean curvature which appears in the surface-tension model is only extrinsic in dimension~3, which means that two surfaces with the same mean curvature could not be congruent.
 However, when restricting the framework to closed surfaces, the Alexandrov's theorem~\cite{Aleksandrov} (see~\cite{Aleksandrov-en} for an English translation) provides a positive result: Two closed surfaces with the same mean curvature are identical, {\it up to essential transformations}.
-Essential transformations refer to rigid displacements and dilatation.
-In the incompressible case, the volume contained inside the surface is constant, and thus this notion reduces to rigid displacement, like in dimension~2.
+Essential transformations refer to proper rigid deformations and dilatation.
+In the incompressible case, the volume contained inside the surface is constant, and thus this notion reduces to proper rigid deformations, like in dimension~2.

+\item About the linearized system in dimension~3: Simplifications specific to dimension~2 have been made in section~\ref{sec-extension2} when linearizing the mean curvature of $\Gamma(t)$ for small displacements.
+The expression so obtained involves the operator~$\nabla^{n_s}_{\Gamma_s}$.
+A priori the linear operator which appears in dimension~3 is more complex, and discussions of section~\ref{sec-kernel} about the kernel of~$\nabla^{n_s}_{\Gamma_s}$ would no longer be relevant.